 Q: Do I need to request a letter of recommendation?

-Q: Are the dates flexible?
+Q: Are the internship start and end dates flexible?

 Q: Can I still apply if I am abroad and not available for an in-person interview?